PrathamAyush/Employwise_Frontend/README.md

 This React component is designed to manage user data using CRUD (Create, Read, Update, Delete) operations.
 It fetches user data from an API, displays it in a card layout, allows for editing user details through a popup form, and supports deletion of users.

 ## Features
-✅ Fetches user data from an API and displays it in a list format.
+ ->Fetches user data from an API and displays it in a list format.
-✅ Provides an edit functionality with a pre-filled popup form.
+ ->Provides an edit functionality with a pre-filled popup form.
-✅ Supports updating user details and reflects the changes instantly.
+ ->Supports updating user details and reflects the changes instantly.
-✅ Allows users to be deleted from the list.
+ ->Allows users to be deleted from the list.
-✅ Implements a responsive UI using Bootstrap.
+ ->Implements a responsive UI using Bootstrap.

 ## Technologies Used
 - React.js